 For single agency grants: "This work was supported by the [Funding Agency] under Grant [number xxxx]."

 For multiple agency grants: "This work was supported by the [Funding Agency 1] under Grant [number xxxx]; [Funding Agency 2] under Grant [number xxxx]; and [Funding Agency 3] under Grant [number xxxx]."

 Notice: No responsibility is assumed by the Publisher for any injury and/or damage to persons or property as a matter of products liability, negligence or otherwise, or from any use or operation of any methods, products, instructions or ideas contained in the material herein.

 Submission: Manuscripts submitted to Cogency should not be under consideration elsewhere.
 Because the identity of authors is concealed from reviewers (because the process of reviewing is a blind peer review), each manuscript should contain a separate title page containing:

 (2) Author name(s),

-The author’s identity should not otherwise be revealed in the manuscript.
-The title should be repeated on the first page of the text.
-The manuscript will be evaluated for two reviewers; if the reports are contradictory a third reviewer will be asked to evaluate the manuscript.
-Once the paper is accepted to be published, all the rights will be reserved to Diego Portales University.
 Please submit manuscripts as an email attachment to email@example.com.
-(Please attach the document as a DOC or RTF file.).
-A concise abstract is required (maximum length 200 words).
-The abstract should state briefly the purpose of the research, the principal results, and major conclusions.
+(Please attach the document as a .docx file.).
+A concise abstract is required (maximum length 300 words).
+The abstract should state briefly the purpose of the research, the methodological approach, the principal results, and major conclusions.
 An abstract is often referred to separately from the article, so it must be able to stand alone.
 Immediately after the abstract, provide a maximum of 5 keywords, avoiding general and plural terms and multiple concepts.